aHojo/GameHub/README.md

 ## License and or Acknowledgements
 Logo Icon credited to <a href="http://www.iconarchive.com/show/nuoveXT-2-icons-by-saki/Apps-preferences-system-windows-icon.html">NuoveXT 2 Icon Set</a>. <br />
-Logo Font created with <a href="https://www.1001fonts.com/liquid-font.html">Liquid Font</a>.
+Logo created with <a href="https://www.1001fonts.com/liquid-font.html">Liquid Font</a>.